DELTA MU DELTA HONOR SOCIETY

 Section l.
 The Chapter Officers shall consist of President, Vice President, Secretary, and Treasurer, who shall severally perform the duties assigned to the respective offices.
 The Officers, the Faculty Adviser and/or the Co-Adviser shall form the Executive Committee of the chapter to administer the affairs of the chapter during the interim between meetings of the Board of Active Members.

 (a) The Chapter Officers, President, Vice President, Secretary, and Treasurer, shall be elected by the Board of Active Members annually on/during the first week in December to serve until their successors are elected and shall have qualified.
 Election shall be by a majority of votes cast.
+Officers shall serve a 2-year term; beginning January 1 through December 31.
 Nothing in this section shall be construed to prevent the re-election and continuance in office of any officer for an indefinite period.

 (b) The Faculty Adviser and/or the Co-Adviser shall be elected by the Board of Active Members with the advice of the Dean of the School.
 It shall be permissible to elect two Faculty Advisers, one in the Undergraduate School and one in the Graduate School and/or a Co-Adviser in either or both schools.
 The duties of the Faculty Adviser shall be to enforce compliance of the chapter with chapter’s bylaws, conformance of the chapter with the National Chapter standards and regulations, assist the National Chapter, represent the chapter at the meetings and conventions of the National Chapter, and serve as liaison between the National and local chapter.